Nonlinear Impulse Response Functions and Local Projections: Shocks, Impulse Response Functions and Local Projections

 \begin{corollary} Let us assume that:

 Then:

 \end{corollary}

 The condition in Corollary 1 is satisfied in the linear dynamic models usually considered in the literature.
-It provides the same IRF's as the IRF comparing two shocked trajectories, one with $\varepsilon_{t+1}$ replaced by $\delta$, and another with $\varepsilon_{t+1}$ replaced by $0$.
+It provides the same IRF's as the IRF comparing two shocked trajectories, one with $\varepsilon_{t+1}$ replaced by $\delta$, and another with $\varepsilon_{t+1}$ replaced by $0$\footnote{This corresponds to the so-called MIT definition of IRF.
+However, this definition is not appropriate for more complicated nonlinear features as noted in Kolesar and Plagborg-Moller (2024).}.
 Indeed, only the difference matters.
-This can also be normalized by focusing on $\delta=1$, since $IRF(h,\delta)$ becomes linear in $\delta$.
+In this case it can also be normalized by focusing on $\delta=1$, since $IRF(h,\delta|y_t)$ becomes linear in $\delta$.
 However, without the strong linearity restriction in Corollary 1, the IRF will depend on the current environment $y_t$, and on the magnitude of the multivariate shock $\delta$, in a nonlinear way (in general).
-Other simplifcations of formula \eqref{prop3} are expected in specific dynamic models as fully recursive structural models [see Goncalves et al. (2022), Section 5 with the i.i.d. assumption on the ``regressors" and the discussion in Section 5.3].
+Other simplifcations of formula \eqref{prop3} are expected in specific dynamic models as fully recursive structural models [see Goncalves et al. (2021), Section 5 with the i.i.d. assumption on the ``regressors" and the discussion in Section 5.3].
 As mentioned by the authors this assumption of full recursivity is not economically plausible in general.